What is HTML <noscript> Tag?

 </html>

-FAQs About HTML <noscript> Tag
+FAQs About the HTML <noscript> Tag

-Q5: Will the <noscript> tag affect my SEO?
+Q3: Does the noscript tag affect SEO?